Symphony No. 1 (Mahler): First movement

 and "development" materials from the first and second themes are heard.
 The music modulates through A major, then through D-flat major.
 A-flat major is to be the next, then C major, and finally F major.
 The retransition of the development section starts in F minor, causing a terrifying darkness.
-The tension gradually builds up in a section which foreshadows the theme of the fourth movement, ultimately reaching a triumphant cadence in D major.
+The tension gradually builds up in this section which foreshadows the theme of the fourth movement, ultimately reaching a triumphant cadence in D major.
 Then the recapitulation begins with a return of the French horn fanfare.
 Ultimately, the two-note motive takes over the final measures of the recapitulation, and a coda brings the movement to a fiery and humorous close.

 Second movement

 The second movement is a modified minuet and trio.
 Mahler replaces the minuet with a ländler, a 3/4 dance-form that was a precursor to the Viennese waltz.
-This is a frequently-used structure in Mahler's other symphonies, as well as Franz Schubert's.
+This is a frequently used structure in Mahler's other symphonies, as well as Franz Schubert's.
 One main theme repeats throughout the Ländler, and it gathers energy towards a hectic finish.
 The main melody outlines an A major chord:

 with a secondary subject based on the Blumine melody, but phrased in 3/4 time as opposed to 6/8.

 The trio contains contrasting lyrical material.

 However, as it comes to a close, Mahler alludes again to the Ländler by interjecting brief rising material from the first section.
 Finally, the Ländler makes a formal return, shortened and orchestrated more heavily to close the movement.

 Third movement

 The third movement, in A–B–A structure, acts as the slow movement in the four-movement plan.
 The extra-musical idea behind it is that of a hunter's funeral and a procession of animals that follows.

 The initial 1st subject of the A section is based on the popular round "Bruder Jakob" (although Mahler calls it "Bruder Martin") more commonly known as "Frère Jacques"; however, Mahler places the melody in a minor mode.

 The movement opens with the same falling fourth motif heard in the first movement, presented with the timpani.
 The subject is first presented by a solo double bass, followed by bassoon, tuba and, eventually, the entire orchestra.
 A counter-melody is played over top of the canon in the oboe.

 The mood changes, and the 2nd subject, one of the most distinctive portions of this symphony follows.
-Mahler uses cymbal, bass drum, oboes, clarinets and a trumpet duo to produce the sound of a small klezmer band; Mahler's use of klezmer is sometimes credited to his Jewish roots.
+Mahler uses cymbal, bass drum, oboes, clarinets and a trumpet duo to produce the sound of a small folk band.
+Although this melody is often said to be inspired by Klezmer, it is actually inspired by Czech folk music, since what is commonly known as Klezmer was not played in the region in which Mahler lived.
+Despite this, Mahler's use of klezmer is sometimes credited to his Jewish roots.